Difference Between Algorithm and Program

 2. Greedy Algorithm – Algorithms that are used for solving optimization problems.
 Example: Huffman tree

-3. Brute Force Algorithm – It is one of the simplest algorithms in the concept.
+3. Brute Force Algorithm – It is one of the simplest algorithms.
 It iterates all possible solutions to search for one or more possible solutions that may solve a function.
 Example: Matching algorithm

 4. Backtracking Algorithm – This algorithm follows an incremental approach to finding a solution to a problem.
 The algorithm will solve problems recursively.
 It will find a solution to a problem by solving one piece of the problem at a time.
 If one of the solutions fails, it is removed, and the algorithm backtracks to find another solution.
 Example: Queens Problem